katur/eegi/README_database_migration.md

 well-level parent relationships from secondary plates to primary plates | `CherryPickTemplate` (but incomplete; many rows missing) | capture with FK from `LibraryWell` to `LibraryWell`
-PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) sequencing results | `SeqPlate` table, which stores mostly conclusions (missing most Genewiz output) | `LibrarySequencing`, which stores mostly Genewiz output well names | typically A01, but A1 for Vidal plates | consistently 3 characters long (though note the dilemma about GHR-style clone names in `clones` decisions)
+PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) sequencing results | `SeqPlate` table, which stores mostly conclusions (missing most Genewiz output) | `LibrarySequencing`, which stores mostly Genewiz output

 DECISIONS TO MAKE ABOUT `library` APP:
 - Are we sure we want screen level to be captured per experiment, rather than per library plate?
 If so, Katherine needs to remember to delete screen level from her current LibraryPlate table.